gogs/gogs/README.md

 - Command `install` add flag `-pc` which only downloads source files(including LICENSE and README).
 - Command `install` and `remove` and `update` backup data(up to 100 records) before executing.
 - Command `rollback` is for rolling back to certain operation.
+- Add configure option for auto-enable feature, like always using `-p` for downloading.

 ## License